April 24, 858

 April 24, 1625

-Jean de Brebeuf sails for New France, where he will be one of the longest lasting Jesuit priests before his martyrdom in his early fifties.
+On this day in Christian History, Jean de Brebeuf sailed for New France, where he became one of the longest lasting Jesuit priests before his martyrdom in his early fifties.

 April 24, 1844